-ATS is an Alternative Trading System that emerged at the public markets as an alternative to traditional stock exchanges.
+ATS is an Alternative Trading System that emerged in the public markets as an alternative to traditional stock exchanges.
 In its simplest terms, it is a venue that matches counterparties (buyers and sellers) for conducting high-volume transactions.

-There are few features that make alternative trading systems a demanded venue for investors and professional traders:
+There are a few features that make alternative trading systems a demanded venue for investors and professional traders:

 - less regulation;